Free Meals Program

 For Families in Need of Financial Assistance

-We encourage families in need of financial assistance to still complete and submit the confidential Free and Reduced Price Meal Application if they have not done so already.
-The free and reduced meals data is used for eligibility for benefits, funding, and grants for many programs.
+We encourage families in need of financial assistance to still complete and submit the confidential Free Meal Application if they have not done so already.
+The free meals data is used for eligibility for benefits, funding, and grants for many programs.
 Also, you may qualify for SNAP or HUSKY Medicaid benefits.

 Free and Reduced Meal Program Frequently Asked Questions